Source: Mark Borkowski, Mercantile M&A

 - Communicate your new reality with key family members – Many business sellers have emphasized the importance of communicating their new reality with key family members.
 Throughout a sale, so much has changed and misunderstandings can easily arise.
 Recognize this possibility to avoid unpleasant consequences.
 After all, the sale is a positive event.

 - Get an estimate of the taxes owing and when – You need to obtain an estimate of your tax liability.
 It may be due over several years and some may be deferred indefinitely.
-There are many strategies available, including insurance and philanthropy, and you should understand each.
+There are many strategies available, including disability insurance claims san diego ca and philanthropy, and you should understand each.
 Focusing on these issues may be the best way to increase your net worth in the short term.

 - Do an audit of your current estate plan – It is very likely that your estate plan including your will and insurance do not match your new circumstances.
 Does your will include provisions dealing with shares of a private company now sold?
 Are your current executors capable of handling the complexity of your new affairs?
 In my view, these are “immediate concerns”.
 You should make the necessary changes so that your current plan works.
 More sophisticated changes can wait.